Imdabossou/archinstallconfig/notes.md

 If konsave is not fixed, will make a KDE theme.
 For the time being just set theme manually.
 Set bg.png as Wallpaper image for KDE, and then set under Screen Locking -> Configure Appearance.
 Click user account icon to change to Icon.png.
 Set Colors & Themes to Breeze Dark.
 Right click Taskbar ->Show Panel Configuration -> Set Position > Top Arrow.
 Remove Discover from Taskbar shortcuts and Favourites.
 Login Screen (SDDM) -> Apply Plasma Settings.

 ## DNSMASQ DISABLED
-If dnsmasq starts automatically it breaks qemu/kvm as it needs to start its own instance
+If dnsmasq starts automatically it breaks qemu/kvm as it needs to start its own instance.

 #sudo systemctl enable dnsmasq

-## Timeshift - issues if not configured before use

-### @home subvolume not included in snapshots by default
+## BTRFS
--sudo nano/etc/fstab - remove any instances of subvolid. restoring into snapshat using subvolid results in a dead system -sudo systemctl edit --full grub-btrfsd - ExecStart= must be edited to @ directory as it is wrong for Timeshift / archinstall default subvolumes
+Removed any instances of subvolid from /etc/fstab.
+Restoring into snapshat using subvolid can result in a dead system.

--Read only issue when booting snapshots from Grub.
+btrfs-grub removed as I don't see the point of booting into a snapshot when it can be restored by command.

 # todo